That which can be destroyed by the truth should be.

 - Being open-minded and understanding

-I’m confident that the first one is with me, no matter the emotional stress I’m under.
+I’m confident that the first one is with me.
 The second one, open-mindedness and understanding, is having a much harder time.

 Right as I was